Runalyze/admin-docs/update.rst

 2. Open ``runalyze/update.php`` in your browser and update from v2.4 to v2.5.

-.. note:: The following step is not necessary for a working RUNALYZE installation/update.
-You can just skip this step if you cannot change your system like that.
+.. note:: The following step is an optional enhancement.
+Skip this step if you cannot or do not want to get a working spatialite lib.

 3. We use a sqlite3 database for the timezone recognization.
 You need the packages `spatialite-bin` and `php5-sqlite` installed on your system.

 You also need to download ``http://cdn.runalyze.com/update/timezone.sqlite`` and put the database to the ``data``-directory.
-Also you have to edit the php.ini and make sure that the ``sqlite3.extension_dir`` is correctly set.
-(Wherever the mod `mod_spatialite` is located)
+In addition, you have to edit your php.ini and make sure that ``sqlite3.extension_dir`` is set correctly.
+(Wherever `mod_spatialite` is located)

 4. Execute the ``refactor-timezone.php`` script. (no database connection has to be set)